 While attending Boston University School of Law, Ms. Gomes was an active member of the Black Law Students Association, serving as vice-president and president during her second and third years, respectively.
 Ms. Gomes also served as an articles editor for the Journal of Science and Technology Law.
 In April 2010, the Boston University School of Law Black Law Students Association awarded Ms. Gomes its Young Alumni Award in recognition of her outstanding contribution to the legal community, including the students of the BU BLSA.

-Jennifer Lowe joined EMPath in 2008 and currently serves as the Assistant Vice President of Research and Knowledge Sharing.
-In this role, she leads the organization’s Economic Independence Exchange learning network and provides oversight and strategic direction of CWU’s outcomes initiative and research projects.
+Jennifer Lowe joined EMPath in 2008 and currently serves as the Vice President of Shared Learning and Member Networks.
+In this role, she leads the organization’s Economic Mobility Exchange network and provides oversight and strategic direction of EMPath's outcomes initiative and research projects.
 She has authored Social Networks as an Anti-Poverty Strategy (2012), and has co-authored From Opportunity to Burden: Profiles of Low-Income Households Caught in the Credit Trap (2014) and Massachusetts Economic Independence Index (2013).
 Prior to joining EMPath, Jennifer served as the Associate Director of the Boston based civil rights organization, Organization for a New Equality.
 She has taught undergraduate courses in Sociology at Northeastern University and Bryant University.
 In 2010, Jennifer was presented with the annual Sociologist of the Year award from the New England Sociological Association (NESA).
 Since 2003, Jennifer has served on the Executive Council of the New England Sociological Association (NESA).
 Jennifer earned her PhD in Sociology from Northeastern University, specializing in social inequalities and urban sociology.

 Nelson Ortiz is a communications and digital strategy expert with 17 years of experience across the financial services and non-profit health insurance industries.
 Born in Caracas, Venezuela, Mr. Ortiz joined Liberty Funds (now Columbia Management) as a retirement plan customer service representative in 1999 holding NASD Series 6 and 63 licenses from 1999-2005.
 He joined Fidelity Investments Personal, Workplace and Institutional Investing in 2001 as a communications specialist on retirement and tax reconciliation topics, later becoming a Digital Communications Senior Manager with Fidelity Investments Corporate Affairs.
 He is now a Corporate Communications Project Manager at Blue Cross Blue Shield of Massachusetts.